-In 1925 at the age of 28 Anderson won first prize in a singing competition sponsored by the New York Philharmonic.
-Anderson remained in New York to pursue private studies and in 1928 she sang for the first time at Carnegie Hall followed two years later by her European debut at Wigmore Hall in London, U.K. Anderson spent the early 1930s touring Europe but returned to the United States in 1935 to make her fist recital appearance at Town Hall in New York City.
+In 1925, at the age of 28, Anderson won first prize in a singing competition sponsored by the New York Philharmonic and afterwards remained in New York to pursue private studies.
+In 1928, she sang for the first time at Carnegie Hall.
+Two years later she made her European debut at Wigmore Hall in London, England.
+Anderson spent the early 1930s touring Europe, but she returned to the United States in 1935 to make her fist recital appearance at Town Hall in New York City.

-By the late 1930s Anderson was a highly acclaimed concert performer giving about 70 recitals a year.
+By the late 1930s Anderson was a highly acclaimed concert performer giving about seventy recitals a year.
 Despite her fame she was not allowed to eat at certain restaurants or stay in certain hotels while on tour.
-Albert Einstein in response hosted her at his home each time she visited the Princeton University area.
+In response, Albert Einstein hosted her at his home each time she visited the Princeton University area.

-In 1939 the Daughters of the American Revolution (DAR) refused permission to Anderson to sing to a racially integrated audience in its Constitution Hall.
-In the ensuing furor First Lady Eleanor Roosevelt resigned her membership in the DAR and along with Walter White of the National Association for the Advancement of Colored People (NAACP) began a campaign to have Anderson perform on the steps of the Lincoln Memorial.
+In 1939, the Daughters of the American Revolution (DAR) refused permission to Anderson to sing to a racially integrated audience in its Constitution Hall.
+In the ensuing furor, First Lady Eleanor Roosevelt resigned her membership in the DAR and along with Walter White of the National Association for the Advancement of Colored People (NAACP) began a campaign to have Anderson perform on the steps of the Lincoln Memorial.
 That concert took place on April 9, 1939 with Anderson opening the program with “My Country ‘Tis of Thee.”
 More than 75,000 people attended her concert.
-Anderson entertained American troops in World War II and during the Korean War.
+Anderson entertained American troops during both World War II and the Korean War.
 In 1943, she finally sang before an integrated audience at Constitution Hall at the invitation of the DAR.

-On July 17, 1943 Anderson married architect Orpheus H. Fisher.
-Three years earlier, in 1940, Anderson and Fisher purchased a 100 acre farm near Danbury, Connecticut which would be Anderson’s home for the next half century.
+On July 17, 1943, Anderson married architect Orpheus H. Fisher.
+Three years earlier, in 1940, Anderson and Fisher purchased a 100 acre farm near Danbury, Connecticut, which became Anderson’s home for the next half century.
 The property, called Marianna Farm, included an acoustic rehearsal studio.

 Anderson continued to make firsts.
 On January 7, 1955 she became the first African American to perform with the Metropolitan Opera in New York City.
 One year later, she published her autobiography, My Lord, What a Morning.
-In 1957 Anderson sang at the inauguration of President Dwight D. Eisenhower who later made her a goodwill ambassador, and in 1958 she officially became a US delegate to the United Nations.
+In 1957, Anderson sang at the inauguration of President Dwight D. Eisenhower, who later made her a goodwill ambassador.
+In 1958, she officially became a US delegate to the United Nations.
 Anderson also sang at the John F. Kennedy presidential inauguration in 1961.